101 ways ~ to cut fat from your diet

 Fat-Intake ~ Lunch

-11) Choose broth-based soups, such as beef barley, vegetable or chicken noodle, instead of cream-based soups.
+Such as beef barley, vegetable or chicken noodle.

 12) Spread sandwiches with spicy mustard, horseradish, cranberry sauce or low-fat mayonnaise.

 While the equivalent amount of the other spreads contains less than one g. (note that you're not always saving on calories).